Is there evidence for exponential quantum advantage in quantum chemistry?: Theoretical background

 where $C$ corresponds to (i), $\poly(L) \poly(1/\epsilon)$ corresponds to (ii), and $\poly(1/S)$ ($=1/S^{2}$ for QPE) with $S = |\langle \Phi | \Psi_0\rangle|$ corresponds to (iii).
 We term $S$ overlap and $S^2$ weight.

-Motivated by the $\poly(L)$ cost of (ii), and assuming an $\exp(L)$ cost for classical solution, it is often informally stated that QPE yields EQA for the ground-state quantum chemistry task (see Sec.~\ref{sec:FAQ}).
+Motivated by the $\poly(L)$ cost of (ii), and assuming an $\exp(L)$ cost for classical solution, it is often informally stated that QPE yields EQA for the ground-state quantum chemistry task~\cite{EQAQC}.
 However, the number of repetitions ($\poly(1/S)$) may also depend on $L$: this stems from the quality of state preparation.
-For EQA, the cost arising from state preparation must be exponentially less than the classical solution cost.
+The restriction to generic chemistry effectively means we assume that good state preparation is not exponentially hard due to unspecified additional structure.
+But such additional structure could also aid classical heuristics, and for EQA, the state preparation cost must be exponentially less than the classical solution cost.